olutosinbanjo/direction_field/doc/zero_bound_limit/readme.md

     print("Original array: ", array, '\n')
     print("Zero Index: ", zero_index, '\n')
     print("Number at zero index: ", equilibrium_solution, '\n')

-"""
-For example:
-Assuming that the element `6` in array `a` defined in main() function is the equilibrium solution, we can apply the safe zero-bound limit method in locating it.
-"""

 def with_zero_bound_limit(array):
     array_round = np.round(array, decimals=6)